hfmrow/search-and-replace/README.md

 </details>

-- The compilation have not been tested under Windows or Mac OS, but all file access functions, line-end manipulations or charset implementation are made with OS portability in mind.
+- The compilation have not been tested under Windows or Mac OS.

 ### You got an issue ?